jccriado/basisgen/README.md

 #### SU(5) GUT example

 As another example, consider the Georgi-Glashow model of grand unification.
 The internal symmetry group is _SU(5)_.
-The independent terms in the potential for the scalars can be found using the following code:
+The independent terms in the scalar potential can be found using the following code:

 ``` python
 from basisgen import irrep, algebra, boson, scalar, Field, EFT